-State Description REGULAR A nonmigrated file ; that is, a file that contains data and whose inode has not yet been assigned a BFID.
+State Description REGULAR A nonmigrated file; that is, a file that contains data and whose inode has not yet been assigned a BFID.
 MIGRATING A migrating file ; that is, a file that is in the process of migrating.
 The inode may or may not contain a BFID.
-DUALSTATE A dual-state file ; that is, a file that contains data and whose inode also contains a BFID pointing to matching copies of that data on alternate media.
+DUALSTATE A dual-state file ; that is, a file that contains data and and whose inode also contains a BFID pointing to matching copies of that data on alternate media.
 OFFLINE An offline file ; that is, a file whose inode has been assigned a BFID that points to copies of the file's data on alternate media, and all data in the file itself has been removed.
-UNMIGRATING An unmigrating file ; that is, a file created when a file is recalled.
+PARTIALSTATE A file that contains a mixture of OFFLINE, DUALSTATE, or UNMIGRATING regions whose inode also contains a BFID pointing to matching copies of that data on alternate media.
+UNMIGRATING An unmigrating file; that is, the state in which a file is in the process of being recalled.
 It holds the data pointers until the MSP or volume group successfully copies the file's data back onto the filesystem disk from alternate media.
-When the copy is complete, the daemon moves the data pointers from the unmigration file inode back into the user file's inode.
+When the copy is complete, the file is a DUALSTATE file.
 NOMIGR This state is never assigned to user files.
 The daemon uses it exclusively for unmigration files.
 The NOMIGR state indicates to programs and to the daemon that this file should never be chosen as a candidate for migration.